laminlabs/lamindb/README.md

 Why do I have to sign up?

-- Data lineage requires an unambiguous user identity (who modified which data when?).
+- Data lineage requires a user identity (who modified which data when?).
-- Collaborating on data requires a user identity (who shares this with me?).
+- Collaboration requires a user identity (who shares this with me?).

 Signing up takes 1 min.